cavala/FriendsGallery/README.md

-# Flask + Okta Hosted Login Example
+# Flask + Python + MongoDB + AWS S3 +  Okta Hosted Login

-This example shows you how to use Flask to log in to your application with an Okta Hosted Login page.
+This application shows  you how to use Flask to log in to your application with an Okta Hosted Login page.
 The login is achieved through the [authorization code flow](https://developer.okta.com/authentication-guide/implementing-authentication/auth-code), where the user is redirected to the Okta-Hosted login page.
 After the user authenticates, they are redirected back to the application with an access code that is then exchanged for an access token.

 > Requires Python version 3.6.0 or higher.